Don Abbey

-Donald George Abbey (born May 19, 1948) is an American former football fullback who played college football at Penn State University.
-He was selected by the Dallas Cowboys in the seventh round of the 1970 NFL draft.
+Donald George Abbey (born May 19, 1948) is an American former football fullback.
+He played college football at Penn State University, and was selected by the Dallas Cowboys in the seventh round of the 1970 NFL draft.

-Early years
+Early life

 Abbey attended South Hadley High School.
 In 1963 as a junior running back, he contributed to the school's first unbeaten season as part of a team that posted an 8–0 record and outscored their opponents 238 to 12 points.

 He moved on to play 2 more seasons at Deerfield Academy, where he was a fullback and middle linebacker.
 As a senior, he was named to the Boston Globe All-New England prep team.

 College career

 Abbey accepted a football scholarship from Penn State University, as one of the last recruits of head coach Rip Engle.
 In 1967, he was named the starter at fullback, contributing to an 8-2-1 record under Joe Paterno, registering 386 rushing yards, 5 rushing touchdowns, 148 receiving yards, 4 receiving touchdowns and kicked 23 out 26 extra points, while leading the team in scoring and ranking fifth in the nation.
 He suffered a knee injury in the last practice before the 1967 Gator Bowl, which would limit him in the following seasons.

 In 1968, he re-injured the knee and hurt an ankle in the season opener.
 He was passed on the depth chart by Tom Cherry, collecting 164 rushing yards and 3 touchdowns.

 As a senior starter, his backup was Franco Harris and he tallied 228 rushing yards with 4 touchdowns.
 He was a part of the undefeated 1968 and 1969 teams that went 11-0 and won the Orange Bowl in both years.
 He finished his college career with 778 rushing yards (4.5-yard average), 12 rushing touchdowns and 4 receiving touchdowns.